CorinthPark: A giant warehouse where anything is possible

 Picture

 Herschel Weisfeld is a visionary with warehouse space.
-He asked me (Sarah Jane) a few years back to take on one of his warehouses in conjunction with Cedars Open Studios Tour and put on an art show to challenge the city, bring fresh folks into the Cedars neighborhood and highlight artists who need massive spaces to fret out big ideas...
-Sounds fun, yes?
+In 2006, he asked Sarah Jane Semrad to take on one of his warehouses in conjunction with Cedars Open Studios Tour and put on an art show to challenge the city, bring fresh folks into the Cedars neighborhood and highlight artists who need massive spaces to fret out big ideas.

-The "next one" wasn't for another couple years, but in keeping with some weird loose theme, we called the next experimental show BASE.
-Participating artists were Nicole Horn, Scott Horn, Kate Nelson, Ron Radwanski, Luke Harnden, Zach Broadhurst, House of Dang boys and Jonathan Brooks.
-Oh and me.
-I made a giant necklace that sat out front.
+The "next one" wasn't for another couple years, but in keeping with some weird loose theme, the next experimental show was BASE.
+Participating artists were Nicole Horn, Scott Horn, Kate Nelson, Ron Radwanski, Luke Harnden, Zach Broadhurst, House of Dang boys, Sarah Jane Semrad and Jonathan Brooks.